 If you listen to blues music, you’ve surely heard this scale many times, as well as the blues scale, which is the same as this one, but with one extra note.

-In order to be the kind of guitarist that knows exactly where he is, regardless of the key they’re playing in, you need to develop a solid knowledge and awareness of the fretboard.
+In order to be the kind of guitarist that knows exactly where they are, regardless of the key they’re playing in, you need to develop a solid knowledge and awareness of the fretboard.

-This is one of the characteristics that separate pro players from the rest.
+This is one of the characteristics that separate pro players from amateurs.

-The guitar works in a way that makes it possible to imagine “enclosures” between certain frets, each having their own note pattern that you can memorize and then transpose to a different key.
+The guitar works in a way that makes it possible to imagine “enclosures” between certain frets, each having its own note pattern that you can memorize and then transpose to a different key.

-By sticking to a method like this, you’ll most definitely notice improvements over time.
+By sticking to a method like this, you’ll most definitely notice improvements in a relatively short space of time.
 Your objective is to be able to look at the guitar and know where your most important notes are throughout the whole neck.

-This knowledge will surely make you sound better with time, since you’ll play every note with more confidence.
+This knowledge will make you sound better since you’ll likely play every note with more confidence.